anilkunchalaece/anilkunchalaece.github.io/about.md

 - Master of Technology from [JNTU Anantapuramu, India ](https://www.jntua.ac.in/) in [KSRM College of Engineering](https://ksrmce.ac.in/)
 - Bachelor of Technology from [SV University, India ](https://www.svuniversity.edu.in) in [KORM College of Engineering](http://kormce.ac.in/)
 - Diploma from [SV Govt Polytechnic, Tirupati , India](https://svgovtpolytirupathi.ac.in/)

+### Other blogs
+- [My Tinkering with Arduino](http://anilarduino.blogspot.com/) - Contrast to its name, I also post about few more things

 ### Contact me